Recap: The Simpsons S 7 E 4 Bart Sells His Soul

-- Funny Background Event: Homer gets stuck on the stairs railing and calls for help.
+- Funny Background Event: When Bart and Lisa fight over whether or not Bart lost his soul in the foreground, Homer gets stuck on the stairs railing and calls for help.
 Santa's Little Helper bites his butt.

 - Glamour Failure: Automatic doors don't open for soulless Bart, he can't fog up glass with his breath, he can't laugh, his eyes briefly turn cat-like as he performs a Hiss Before Fleeing, etc.